 “Any one hurt?”
 Wade asked.
 He muttered through his kerchief.
 The swirls of the thick black smoke were choking.

-“No. Andrei said he saw people riding off and came to get me, but by then it was too late,” Abe’s eyes were almost as wide as the horses had been.
+“No. One of them men, Andrei, said he saw people riding off and came to get me, but by then it was too late,” Abe’s eyes were almost as wide as the horses had been.

-“What do we do about the barn?”
+“Did he get a description?”
+Wade hissed quickly.

+Abe nodded quickly, glancing at the flames ahead of them.
+It was clear that getting a description of the attackers was the last thing on his or Andrei’s mind.
+“Red hair, I think.
+What do we do about the barn?”
 Abe said, looking at the next building over.
 One half of it was already in flames.

 Wade winced.
 If they had axes and mallets they could try to take it down, but it would be too dangerous without heavier gear.
-There was no way that they were going to get one of the new fire fighting wagons this far from town—that is, if Cheyenne even had one yet.
+There was no way that they were going to get one of the new firefighting wagons this far from town—that is, if Cheyenne even had one yet.

-He didn’t even entertain the notion of going into the burning building to save what was supplies were left in there.
+He didn’t even entertain the notion of going into the burning building to save what supplies were left in there.
 It was too dangerous, and he wasn’t about to have a man killed on his watch for stock the company could replace.

-“We’re going to have to let her go, concentrate on the smaller works shed,” Wade said at once.
+“We’re going to have to let her go, and concentrate on the smaller works shed,” Wade said at once.
 There was no saving the main supply barn.